philippkeller/blog-random-howtos/source/_posts/Tags-with-MySQL-fulltext.md

 ### Stopcharacters

-<span>If you insert tags with characters like &ldquo;-&rdquo; (as in &ldquo;my-comment&rdquo;), then MySQL will make two index entries: One for &ldquo;my&rdquo; and one for &ldquo;comment&rdquo;.
-Vice versa if you search for &ldquo;my-comment&rdquo; you&rsquo;ll find bookmarks with tag &ldquo;my&rdquo; and those with tag &ldquo;comment&rdquo;.
-It seems that this problem can be eliminated by </span>[setting the character set of the column &ldquo;tags&rdquo; to `latin1_bin`](http://dev.mysql.com/doc/mysql/en/fulltext-search.html)<span> but this feature is not available before MySQL 4.1.</span>
+<span>If you insert tags with characters like "-" (as in "my-comment"), then MySQL will make two index entries: One for "my" and one for "comment".
+Vice versa if you search for "my-comment" you'll find bookmarks with tag "my" and those with tag "comment".
+It seems that this problem can be eliminated by </span>[setting the character set of the column "tags" to `latin1_bin`](http://dev.mysql.com/doc/mysql/en/fulltext-search.html)<span> but this feature is not available before MySQL 4.1.</span>
-But nontheless this shouldn&rsquo;t be a showstopper.
-You could replace &ldquo;-&rdquo; with a string, say &ldquo;_minus_&rdquo;.
+But nontheless this shouldn't be a showstopper.
+You could replace "-" with a string, say "_minus_".
 This is ugly but should do it..

 ### Stopwords

-When searching for or indexing tags like &ldquo;against&rdquo; or &ldquo;brief&rdquo; ([full list of stopwords](http://www.databasejournal.com/features/mysql/article.php/1578331)), these tags will not be regarded.
+When searching for or indexing tags like "against" or "brief" ([full list of stopwords](http://www.databasejournal.com/features/mysql/article.php/1578331)), these tags will not be regarded.
 Since MySQL 4.0.10 you can [customize your stopwordlist](http://dev.mysql.com/doc/mysql/en/fulltext-fine-tuning.html).

 ### Minimum length of a tag